 Age distribution: A larger proportion (53.2%) of wood marketers were between the age of 31 to 50 years, the active age group with 51 years as the mean age.
-This indicates that relatively, older people are involved in wood marketing business than younger people in the study area.
-This also has positive implication for the laborious nature of wood marketing business.
+This indicates that relatively older people are involved in the wood marketing business than younger people in the study area.
+This also has positive implications for the laborious nature of the wood marketing business.
 Result is in agreement with Olugbire et al. (2016) and Gbigbi et al (2024).

 Gender distribution: 90.0 per cent of the wood marketers were males and 10.0 per cent were females, indicating that wood marketing in the area is male-dominated.
 This is in agreement with a prori expectation and Aremu et al., (2015).